How to Become a Social Worker with Online MSW Programs

 There are few career paths as rewarding as becoming a social worker.
 Working with the most vulnerable and disadvantaged members of society can be tough, but knowing you helped someone out in their hour of need is tough to beat.

-A licensed social worker (LSW) must earn a specific type of online social work degree—the MSW—since the practice of social work is highly regulated.
+To become licensed as a social worker (LSW), you must earn a specific type of online social work degree—the MSW—since the practice of social work is highly regulated.
 To practice as a social worker, you’ll need to meet the education and practice requirements established by your state.
 There are plenty of online MSW and licensed clinical social worker (LCSW) programs, but you need to make sure your choice is approved by your state.

 How to Choose an Online MSW Program